kofrimpong/caml4js/README.md

             )
         )
 ```
-Let say we want the items where Country field is Ghana or USA:
+If you want items where Country field is Ghana or USA:
 ```js
 let v = view(
             viewFields("Name","Population"),